Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/whats-new/urp-whats-new-10.md

 URP 10.0 implements the `DepthNormals` Pass block that generates the normal texture `_CameraNormalsTexture` for the current frame.

+URP creates a `_CameraNormalsTexture` if at least one render Pass requires it.
 To ensure that the URP Renderer creates the `_CameraNormalsTexture` texture, add a call to the <xref:UnityEngine.Rendering.Universal.ScriptableRenderPass.ConfigureInput*> method in `ScriptableRendererFeature.AddRenderPasses`.

 ### Detail Map, Detail Normal Map